ezpaarse-project/ezpaarse/doc/parametres.md

 Set to `all` to disable all above filters.

 **NB**: when robots are not filtered, add the `robot` field to the output in order to know which consultations were made by robots.

+### Force-ECField-Publisher ###
+Set the publisher_name field to a predefined value.
+For example : Force-ECField-Publisher: 'IRevues'.